 We are very lucky to have strong links with the wider community.

-- Reverend Martine from St George's Church delivers assemblies every term based on Christian festivals and celebrations.
+- Reverend Martine and Erik from St George's Church delivers assemblies every term based on Christian festivals and celebrations.
+Erik will also be coming in to school to do workshops with classes.

 - West Wakefield Methodist Church delivers an 'Open Book' assembly, retelling and acting out stories from the Bible.